 The learning approach will be very hands on, and participants will need to bring laptops.
 There will be a series of exercises and challenges to work through, while being aided by experts in Python (Dr Prasun Ray) and machine learning for acoustics (Dr Ramon Fuentes).
-There will also be seminars on the use of neural networks to improve signal processing (Prof. Nilesh Madhu).
+There will also be seminars on machine learning for speech and audio applications (Prof. Nilesh Madhu).

 A preliminary timetable is available here.

 Machine learning is merging with several areas in acoustics, including signal processing and inverse problems.
 Yet there is a lack of training for early career acousticians to really get to grips with these new tools.
 This workshop will help to bridge this gap and teach the fundamental concepts behind machine learning in a simple and applicable way.
 Participants will be trained in:

 This event is now sold out.
 To add your name to the reserve list, contact us at email@example.com.

 The registration link is here.
 The registration fee of £240 covers training, accommodation and meals at Gregynog Hall, and a coach service between the venue and Newtown Station.

 Those who are members of UKAN and not EPSRC-funded PhD students may apply for a travel grant to cover registration and reasonable travel costs.
 The travel grant form, and other resources, can be found in the resources section of the UKAN website.

 The school is designed for PhD students, post-doctoral researchers, and early career engineers.
 As the school is focused on learning fundamentals, attendees should ideally have some background in programming and undergraduate mathematics (least squares, linear regression, and calculus).

 As well as introductory material (described in the objectives above), there will be some harder machine learning challenges to entertain those with more experience.